phsa/diceroller/README.md

 ### Dice Roller from Udacity's Android free course

 A simple Dice Roller app.
-A little bit different from the original.
+A little bit different from the original from the Udacity's "Developing Android Apps with Kotlin".

 The differences are:
 - keeping the *ConstraintLayout*, instead of changing to *LinearLayout*, and then using bias to place the elements;